 Diversity problems and lack of representation are felt across Canada and across intersectionalities, with women of colour often facing greater barriers than their counterparts.

-Minerva BC, a charitable organization for women in British Columbia, conducted a report that found just 26 percent of board members in the companies surveyed were women.
-Even more pronounced, however, was the lack of Indigenous representation, with zero people who identified as Indigenous on boards or in executive roles.
+Minerva BC, a charitable organization for women in British Columbia, conducted a report that also found a pronounced lack of Indigenous representation in the province, with zero people who identified as Indigenous on boards or in executive roles.

-On a more positive note, Fatima Zaidi, co-founder and CEO of Quill, discusses the need for the “glacial pace of progress” to speed up in Canadian tech.
+On a more positive note, Fatima Zaidi, co-founder and CEO of Quill, penned an op-ed discussing the need to speed up the “glacial pace of progress” in Canadian tech.
 Noting women who are taking matters into their own hands with new initiatives, Zaidi argues that the acceleration of women leadership is “inevitable.”